 In the world of product development, inventors looking to keep costs controlled are leaning more and more towards outsourcing engineering services to a product development company.
 As with any client/vendor relationship, the financial arrangement between the two companies can cause the most friction.
-When deciding what arrangement works best for both parties, most often the choices can be broken down into two categories: fixed-fee and time-and-materials.
-Both involve an agreement centered on a predefined scope, but the difference is that in fixed-fee the amount agreed upon is preset, while in a time-and-materials setting the company is paid for hours worked.
-Let’s break it down further:
+When deciding on a favorable option for both parties, the best choices are fixed-fee and time-and-materials.
+Both involve an agreement centered on a predefined scope, but the difference is that fixed-fee pre-sets the amount, while in time-and-materials, the company is paid for hours worked.
+Let us break it down further:

-One of the greatest advantages, to an inventor, in a fixed-fee arrangement, is transparency of cost.
+One of the best advantages to an inventor of a fixed-fee arrangement is the transparency of cost.
 You are less likely to get “sticker shock” at the end of the project and can budget accordingly.
-This type of arrangement forces the product development company to work as efficiently as possible and focus on the end game.
-If the product development company completes the scope of work on time, then the agreed price is paid, but if they run over time, they are still contractually obligated to complete the work, while simultaneously eating any additional cost.
-In order for the company to stay in the black with fixed-fee projects, they must focus on quoting small, manageable scopes of work that ultimately mitigate risk and can be performed on time.
-Where the company can run into trouble is when they don’t adequately define the scope parameters to the inventor, as anything outside the scope is an extra cost.
-To that end, both parties need to ensure that the deliverables and quality expectations are clearly outlined at the start of the project.
+This arrangement forces the product development company to work efficiently and focus on the end game.
+If the product development company completes the work on time the agreed price is paid but, if they run over, they are still contractually obligated to complete the work while simultaneously eating any additional cost.
+For the company to stay in the black with fixed-fee projects, it must focus on quoting small, manageable scopes of work that ultimately mitigate risk and perform on time.
+The company can run into trouble if they do not adequately define the scope parameters to the inventor, as anything outside the scope is an extra cost.
+To prevent this, both parties need to clearly outline deliverables and quality expectations at the start of the project.

-On the flip side, with time-and-materials the advantage lies in the dynamic control the inventor has over the product development company's work.
-The vendor in turn is incentivized to keep up-selling the product to lengthen the scope.
-The flexibility of time and material however, does have a downside: without a clearly defined scope, it can be very easy for a project to go off track leaving the inventor with a large bill and little to show for it.
+On the flip side, the advantage of time and materials is the inventor has dynamic control over the product development company’s work.
+This incentivizes the vendor to keep up-selling the product to lengthen the scope.
+The flexibility of time-and-materials however, does have a downside.
+Without a clearly defined scope, it can be easy for a project to go off track, leaving the inventor with a large bill and little to show for it.
 The key to success in this type of agreement is a clear understanding, by both parties, of what the required tasks are and how long they should take to complete.

 - Ability to sign off on large milestone payments without getting bogged down in red tape